guptashrey/spread-of-airborne-diseases/README.md

 ```
 python -m ipykernel install --user --name=environ
 ```
-**5. Data Processing and EDA:**
+**5. Data Processing, EDA, and Modeling:**
-* Run the `xxxxx` file to plot a variety of charts and analytics we conducted on all the three data sources.
-This file processes all the three datasets, engineers new features, handles outliers and prepares the final data for modelling
+* Run the `src/modeling.ipynb` file to process all the three datasets, engineer new features, handle outliers and prepare the final data for modelling.
+In addition, four Random Forest models are trained for each county - one each for 1-week, 2-week, 3-week, and 4-week advance case count prediction.
+The models are timestamped and stored in the MySQL database.
+Feature-importance charts are also plotted for each of the four Random Forest models that are trained.

-**6. Data Modelling:**
+**6. Prediction Generation:**
-* Run the `xxxxx` to build different models like Random foreast, XgBoost, Logistic Regression and to check our data distribution using PCA.
-This file implements our primary approach to build a global model to predict patient no shows
-* Run the `xxxxx` to try out catboost modelling with neighbourhood feature included as a categorical variable
-* Run the `xxxxx` to build local models, one for each neighbourhood
+* Run the `src/prediction.ipynb` to load the models from the MySQL database and generate predictions for a specified timeframe.
+You will need to edit the first cell in the notebook to specify the beginning date of the predictions you wish to generate for.

 **7. Influenza Forecast Engine:**
 * Refer to the [README.md](https://github.com/guptashrey/spread-of-airborne-diseases/blob/st/README.md) at this link to run the streamlit based web application or access it [here](https://guptashrey-spread-of-airborne-diseases-streamlit-app-st-le86km.streamlit.app).